-Prior to flying to Vietnam, I made a list of “museums to visit” and there were about 10.
-But because I was more interested in checking out the cultural side of the country, I decided to just narrow it down to one — the National Museum of History in Hanoi.
+Prior to flying to Vietnam, I made a list of “museums to visit” and there were about 10, most of which were related to the country’s war with the Americans.
+But because I was more interested in checking out the cultural side of the country, and not on their war history, I decided to just narrow my list of “museums to visit in Hanoi” down to one — the National Museum of History in Hanoi.
 I had no expectations of the museum, which is why I truly enjoyed our time here.

 From ground floor to second floor, including some time checking out what’s sold in the museum shop, we spent 1.5 hours.
 The museum, at 1 Pham Ngu Lao St., was not crowded at 2:00 in the afternoon.
 The museum could get stuffy especially that day when it was about to rain and it was a good idea to take a stroll in the museum grounds.
 The museum building itself is a showcase of unique Vietnamese architecture, one that’s seemingly French-influenced but truly Vietnamese.
 The museum is closed on Mondays, but open for the rest of the week from 8AM to 5PM.